19851990199520002005201020152020

 More about me

-I tinker with all sorts of things but my current interests are data-visualisation, web-audio, and modular synthesis.
-I enjoy building funny little interactive charts, and I cling onto my music-tech roots by creating FX modules and instruments that exist solely in-browser.
+I tinker with all sorts of things but my current interests are AI-powered data processing, data-visualisation, and modular synthesis.

-Lately I've gone deep into the world of Eurorack modualar synths, and cannot get enough of making music without computers.
+I enjoy building funny little interactive charts, and lately I've gone deep into the world of Eurorack modualar synths (I love making music without computers).
 But first-and-foremost I make things for the web.

 Signup to my newsletter